 - Literature reading strategies: For students who struggle with comprehending books and literature, we emphasize active reading strategies such as annotation.
 We also we discuss, deconstruct, and write about the text in order to deepen understanding.

 - Textbook reading strategies: It's normal for students to be challenged by the language and content found in many textbooks.
 For these students, we teach a variety of reading strategies, including how to take effective notes.
 Although it may not seem like it, note-taking is a key reading comprehension strategy because it forces students to pull the main ideas from the passage.

 - Reading support strategies: Sometimes students have not mastered the underlying skills needed to be a successful reader.
 For example, they may read more slowly than their brain processes information, or they may not know how to effectively decode and segment unfamiliar words.
 We can support students who need help in these areas as well!

 The summer is a great time to improve reading skills.
-In our summer programs, we emphasize students' ability to write about what they read, closely aligning our curriculum with common core standards.
-Many of our summer students also add on our Nurturing Readership program to spark excitement about reading!
+In our summer programs, we use high-interest texts to spark excitement about reading!